fujaru/jquery-wheelcolorpicker/README.md

 **Version 1.x**

-To allow smooth transition from version 1.x to 3.x, this version includes most of options and methods from version 1.x which are now declared as *deprecated*.
-You should not depend on these deprecated functions as they can be removed at anytime.
-Feature like CSS theming is not backward compatible though.
+Options and methods marked as *deprecated* in version 2.x are still available which makes this backward compatible to 1.x.
+However, please refrain on using any deprecated options and methods since they are planned to be removed in future release.
+CSS is not backward compatible.
+Switching back to base theme is recommended.
 For more information, see [Migration](https://github.com/fujaru/jquery-wheelcolorpicker/wiki/Migration) page.

 - - - - -
 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/fujaru/jquery-wheelcolorpicker/trend.png)](https://bitdeli.com/free "Bitdeli Badge")